Spatio-Causal Patterns of Sample Growth: A Combinatorial Perspective on Sample Growth

+The full set of $\sum_{t=0}^m \binom{m}{t} = 2^m$ effect observations observable in a sample of dimension $m$ collect $1$ square for each of its sample populations, $x_i \subseteq X_m$.
+It suggests then a natural sample limit for the generalization of effects.
+In large scale spatial samples, like the studied below, these strict sample limits become very clear.
+We can, as result, visualize the lower triangle of the square as the $m-1$ Pascal's triangle of size $m-1$, containing the $2^{m-1}$ unique sample populations, $x_i \in [0,1]^{m-1}$, without the factor in the square's main diagonal.
+Fig.\ref{fig-intro}(b) exemplify the resulting phases of samples with factor $a$ under growth: no unit includes $a$ (initial), as many units include $a$ as not (balanced), and all include $a$ (selected).
+Eq.(\ref{eq-intro-hyperbolic}) should hold across all such scenarios ($N_{+a},N_{-a}{>}0$).

-\subsection{Combinations, Permutations and Partial Permutations.}
+\subsection{Combinations, Permutations and Partial Permutations}

-The set of all counterfactuals accumulated by growth at one instant can be visualized with a Latin-Square ('square').
-A square, as defined here, is a collection of all differences from a reference population $x_0$, $x_0 - \mathcal{P}(X)$, where $\mathcal{P}(X)$ is the set of all subsets of $X$.
-It is thus a full set of effect observations.
-This is illustrated for two factors, $\{a,b\}$, in Fig.\ref{fig-intro}(c, left).
-The simultaneous presence of populations $x_0{+}\{a\}$, $x_0{+}\{b\}$ and $x_0{+}\{a,b\}$ (e.g., in the same location) allow for all permutations of $\{a,b\}$ be enumerated, and therefore each factor's effect, $\Delta y(a)$, be observed, across full variation of others.
-Squares represent mathematical groups\cite{ribeiro-ev} (\textit{Sect.
-Statistical Frame-of-Reference Invariance}).
-Linear-Algebra and Group-theoretic alternative formulations are discussed in the Supplementary Material.

-The statistical concept of 'population' is often associated with combinatorial combinations, as the set of sample units with a given combination of attributes (e.g., high-income white males).
-There are thus $\binom{m}{t} = \frac{m!}{t!(m-t)!}$ possible populations of size $t$.
+The statistical concept of a 'population' is often associated with combinatorial combinations, as a set of sample units with a given attribute combination (e.g., high-income white males).
+There are thus $\binom{m}{t} = \frac{m!}{t!(m-t)!}$ populations of \textit{size} $t$.
 A problem with this definition is that it leaves unspecified all non-population factors.
-To \textbf{define a population we, instead, imagine that we fix the $t$ population factors and vary (i.e., permute) all non-population ('external') factors}.
+To \textbf{define a population we imagine, instead, that we fix the $m-t$ population factors and vary (i.e., 'permute') all $t$ non-population (i.e., 'external') factors}.
 This leads to a combinatorial structure known as a partial permutation.

-The number of partial permutations with $t$ elements fixed is $\binom{m}{t} \times D_{m-t}$, where $D_{m-t}$ is the number of derangements of size $n=m{-}t$, $D_{m-t}=\sum_{k=0}^{m-t} \frac{(-1)^k}{k!}$.
-A derangement is a permutation without overlaps.
-To specify a population, we thus first fix $t$ factors (combination) then vary the all rest (derangement).
-Squares are related to the first, and sets of squares to the latter (derangements of combinations)\cite{ribeiro-ev}.
-The full set of permutations, and thus all growth trajectories, can be formulated as sets of partial permutations,
+The number of partial permutations for a population of size $t$ is $\binom{m}{t} \times D_{m-t}$, where $D_{m-t}$ is the number of \emph{derangements} (permutations without overlaps),